The Terry Thomas Building: Design and features

-Passive cooling is achieved through multiple design strategies; the most significant being operable windows.
-The windows are enhanced by automated louvers, high ceilings, a shallow floor plate, and a central court that acts as a chimney, drawing the warmer air out the windows and up through the courtyard.
-Exterior shading devices protect occupants from significant solar heat gains and a white roof keeps the upper floors cool while reducing the urban heat island effect.
+Passive cooling is achieved through multiple design strategies, the most significant being operable windows.
+The windows are enhanced by automated louvers, high ceilings, a shallow floor plate, and a central court that acts as a chimney, drawing the warmer air out of the windows and up through the courtyard.
+Exterior shading devices protect occupants from significant solar heat gains, and a white roof keeps the upper floors cool while reducing the urban heat island effect.
 Every exterior façade is treated differently, according to its micro-climate and sun exposure.

 Good indoor air quality was of paramount importance in the design of the building.
-Low-emitting materials such as low-VOC paints, adhesives and carpets were specified to minimize the impact of off gassing on the air quality.
+Low-emitting materials such as low-VOC paints, adhesives, and carpets were specified to minimize the impact of offgassing on the air quality.
 CO_{2} sensors throughout the building control exterior louvers that deliver fresh air into the space.
 Operationally, a recycling program is mandatory and tenants are committed to use recycled and environmentally-friendly products in their daily operations and cleaning.
-A green building operations manual and a tenant manual were developed for all tenants.
+A green-building operations manual and a tenant manual were developed for all tenants.

 Lighting is controlled by several methods.
 Photoelectric eyes measure the amount of sun coming into the space and increase or decrease the fluorescent lighting to balance the light levels in the office.
 Occupancy/motion sensors turn lights on and off in conference spaces and the lights are programmed to turn off automatically at night and on weekends.
 These strategies reduce the wattage per square foot to 35% below the baseline of one watt per square foot.

 Only one elevator was integrated into the building, an energy-efficient but slow model.
 Use of the stairs by employees is encouraged by a prominent and accessible outdoor staircase in the courtyard, while the elevator is located towards the back of the building.
 In order to accurately measure the energy consumption and gauge the effectiveness of the design strategies, sub-metering was installed for all tenants.

 The Terry Thomas was also designed to conserve as much water as possible.
-A storm water drainage system was designed to detain runoff into an on-site tank, and then slowly release it to the city storm water system.
-Low-flow fixtures, dual-flush toilets and waterless urinals were installed in order to save an approximate 50% of the water during everyday operation as compared to a typical office building.
+A stormwater drainage system was designed to detain runoff into an on-site tank, and then slowly release it to the city stormwater system.
+Low-flow fixtures, dual-flush toilets, and waterless urinals were installed in order to save approximately 50% of the water during everyday operation as compared to a typical office building.

 Energy performance

 The Terry Thomas was originally modeled to reduce its energy use by 30% to 40% from that of a typical office building with conventional air conditioning.
 Eliminating a traditional HVAC system contributes significantly to energy savings.
 As part of this energy reduction, the designers increased thermal insulation.
 Heating is provided by highly efficient hydronic radiators placed along exterior walls; this allows for individual temperature control.
-Based upon the Department of Energy’s National Action Plan for Energy Efficiency metric, The Terry Thomas consumes 56% less energy than a typical class A office building.
+Based upon the Department of Energy's National Action Plan for Energy Efficiency metric, The Terry Thomas consumes 56% less energy than a typical class A office building.